alrtas/sales-register/README.md

 In addition, another service (docker) was also developed using React.js to create a simple interface where it is possible to create and edit sales as well as see the results of the best sellers.
 ![image](https://user-images.githubusercontent.com/32065208/138577748-bf5b83f5-d702-4c89-8079-c0242272f688.png)

-# The Whys

-* ## JavaScript
-  * Among the advantages of using this language in all layers of an application, the clearest is standardization: with everything being written in JavaScript, the uniformity of the language is greater and the work is more comprehensive for those involved in the project, be it a front-end, back-end or full stack dev.
-  * And if a programmer understands the fundamentals of the language well, he will be able to write in all layers as well, reducing bottlenecks where development stalls because half the team waits for the back-end people to finish something, for example.
-  * If a team is good at JavaScript, it's already a step for everyone to be, in a way, full stack, that is, able to work in both layers of the application.
-And a full stack team is more versatile, agile and better understands the product as a whole.
-  * Another very significant advantage is the possibility of reusing the code.
-Reusing code snippets that have already been made is a way to reduce the workload of developers and speed up project completion.
-  * And with MongoDB, you can even use JavaScript in the database.
-This actually makes all the flow of an object in an application to be done with JavaScript.
-  * You can take input into the browser with JavaScript, transport the demand to the back end still with the language, and finally save an object in MongoDB still with JavaScript.
-Of course, reverse flow will also be just as practical.

-* ## Python
-  * Was chosen to make the CLI just to present the advantages of working with the backend decoupled from the frontend

-* ## MySQL
-  * Security
-  * Open code
-  * Ease of use
-  * Compatibility
-  * Community support

-# DeadLines
-To confidently complete the project I would estimate 2 iterations of 2 weeks each (30 days or so), taking into account all the missing points...